davideganna/advanced-football-betting/README.md

 ## `API`

-This is the real time API used to fetch data from bwin.
-The API work in this way:
+This is the real time API used to fetch data from Bwin.
+The API consists of:

-- First of all a web scraper written in node.js extract the data of the live match that the user want to follow
+- A web scraper written in node.js which extracts the data of the live match that the user wants to follow.
-- The API establish a persistant connection with the client and every 30 seconds sends back a response in JSON format with the live odds of the match
+- A persistant connection with the client which every 30 seconds sends a response in JSON format with the live odds of the desired match.

 ### `Endpoints`